ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/revisions/including.markdown

    using `.AddParameter`.

 {NOTE: }
-Storing a document's change vectors in one of the document's properties always keeps them in context.
+Storing a document's change vector/s in one of the document's properties helps clarify their context and purpose.

-Change vector trails can be helpful in numerous ways, e.g. -
+E.g. -
-A change vector can be added to an employee's payroll document "SalaryUpdates" property, each time the employee's salary is updated.
+A change vector can be added to an employee's contract document's "ContractRev" property each time the contract is revised (e.g. when their salary is raised).
-When it's time to re-evaluate this employee's salary and their payroll document is loaded, past revisions of the document, showing their salary updates over the years, can be included to help with the calculations.
+Whenever the time comes to re-evaluate this employee's terms and their contract is loaded, its past revisions can be easily included with it by their change vectors.
 {NOTE/}

 {PANEL/}